-- 1 In the abstract the topic, "Pleadings and Case Management", is open-ended.
-It needs to be made more concrete - A fair assumption is that, informed by legal training and knowledge that each speaker (one, Justice Anna Katzmann, a judge of the Federal Court of Australia, the other a judge of the Supreme Court of New South Wales) is a retired barrister, now a judge presiding over civil litigation in Australia, most of the audience will be likely to associate the expression "pleadings and case management" with the conduct of civil proceedings in an Australian court.
-The criminal bar does not get much of a look-in here, though the topic could, at a stretch, lend itself to an analysis of the administration of justice in a criminal law setting. - 3 This paper accepts, and builds upon, an assumption that its intended focus is upon the conduct of civil law litigation in one of Australia's superior courts of record. - 4 The paper approaches the topic, first, by an appeal to legal history and, then, by an examination of general principles about case management procedures.
+- In the abstract the topic, "Pleadings and Case Management", is open-ended.
+It needs to be made more concrete - This paper accepts, and builds upon, an assumption that its intended focus is on the conduct of civil litigation in one of Australia's superior courts of record.
+The conduct of proceedings in the Equity Division of the Supreme Court of NSW, not unnaturally, comes to mind. - The paper approaches the topic, first, by an appeal to legal history and, then, by an examination of general principles about case management procedures.